Balaji Kinikar

 Balaji Kinikar is a Shiv Sena politician from Ambernath, Maharashtra.
-He is a member of Legislative Assembly from Ambernath Vidhan Sabha constituency, Maharashtra, India.
-He has been elected for 4 consecutive terms in the Maharashtra Legislative Assembly in 2009,2014,2019 & 2024.
+He was a member of the Maharashtra Legislative Assembly from Ambernath Vidhan Sabha constituency, Maharashtra, India.
+He has been elected for 4 consecutive terms to the Maharashtra Legislative Assembly in 2009,2014,2019 and 2024.

 Controversy

 On 26 December, Kinikar led a group of fellow Shiv Sena workers outside the office of Maharashtra Industrial Development Corporation executive engineer Sanjay Nanavare in Thane, concerning water shortage being faced by residents of Ulhasnagar.
-During the discussion with Nanavare, SS Ulhasnagar city president Rajendra Chowdhary, party corporator Ramesh Chavan and two others ransacked the office and also smashed Nanavare's cell phone on a table and threw chairs at him.
-The four were arrested and charged with criminal force to deter a public servant from discharge of his duty, voluntarily causing hurt to deter a public servant from his duty, mischief, intentional insult, and criminal intimidation.
+During the discussion with Nanavare, SS Ulhasnagar city president Rajendra Chowdhary, party corporator Ramesh Chavan and two others ransacked the office and smashed Nanavare's cell phone on a table and threw chairs at him.
+The four were arrested and charged with criminal force to deter a public servant from discharging his duty, voluntarily causing hurt to deter a public servant from his duty, mischief, intentional insult, and criminal intimidation.